LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 the weapon has additional effects apart of the usual kinetic damage and any additional direct damage, such as wounding or burning.
 The nature of the effects can be appraised via the equipment outfit menu.
+The wounding and burning effects always just add their nominal value to total damage, bypassing any melee skill and armor modifiers.

 Weapon damage and other item properties are displayed using the dice notation `xdy`, which denotes `x` rolls of `y`-sided dice.